Spain · tool

 Bocadillo de Calamares

-A simple yet iconic sandwich featuring fried squid rings stuffed into a crusty baguette.
-It's a quintessential Madrid snack, best enjoyed piping hot.
+A simple yet iconic sandwich featuring fried squid rings tucked into a crusty baguette, often served with a squeeze of lemon.
+It's a quintessential Madrid snack, perfect for a quick bite.

 Cocido Madrileño